Kansas State vs Florida Atlantic Players to Watch - Elite Eight

 Davis is the Owls' top scorer (13.9 points per game) and assist man (1.5), and produces 5.4 rebounds.

-The Owls receive 13 points, 5.2 rebounds and 1.5 assists per game from Alijah Martin.
+The Owls get 13 points, 5.2 rebounds and 1.5 assists per game from Alijah Martin.

-Vladislav Goldin leads the Owls in rebounding (6.4 per game), and produces 10.2 points and 0.4 assists.
-He also posts 0.4 steals and 1.2 blocked shots.
+Vladislav Goldin is the Owls' top rebounder (6.4 per game), and he posts 10.2 points and 0.4 assists.

-Nicholas Boyd is posting a team-high 2.6 assists per game.
-And he is producing 8.9 points and 4.3 rebounds, making 44.8% of his shots from the floor and 39% from beyond the arc, with 1.7 treys per game.
+Nicholas Boyd is putting up a team-high 2.6 assists per contest.
+And he is delivering 8.9 points and 4.3 rebounds, making 44.8% of his shots from the floor and 39% from 3-point range, with 1.7 treys per game.

 Kansas State Top Performers (Last 10 Games)